-Health care providers are required to indicate a National Provider Identifier (NPI) on enrollment applications and electronic and paper transactions submitted to Colorado Medicaid.
+Health care providers are required to indicate a National Provider Identifier (NPI) on enrollment applications and electronic and paper transactions submitted to Health First Colorado.
 The NPI is a 10-digit number obtained through the National Plan and Provider Enumeration System (NPPES).
 Providers should ensure that they have obtained an appropriate NPI prior to beginning their enrollment application.

 There are two types of NPIs:

 It is possible for a provider to qualify for both Entity Type 1 and Entity Type 2 NPIs.
 For example, an individual physical therapist may also be the owner of a therapy group that is a corporation and requires two Health First Colorado enrollments — one enrollment as an individual physical therapist and a different enrollment as a physical therapy group.
 A Type 1 NPI for the individual enrollment and a Type 2 NPI for the group enrollment are required.